-We were at the Scottish Parliament with an exhibition by the Epilepsy Consortium Scotland, which we are members of, from 14-16 May.
-We also arranged a photocall of Members of the Scottish Parliament on 16 May showing their support for epilepsy, and there will be an epilepsy debate at the Scottish Parliament between 21-23 May.
+To raise awareness among our politicians, we were at the Scottish Parliament with an exhibition by the Epilepsy Consortium Scotland, which we are members of.
+We also arranged a photocall of Members of the Scottish Parliament showing their support for epilepsy, followed by an epilepsy debate at the Scottish Parliament.

-During last year's National Epilepsy Week, we ran a poster competition for schools and pupils from Oakgrove Primary School in Glasgow came out tops.
-We asked you to test your epilepsy knowledge by taking part in our quiz.
+2012 saw us running a poster competition for schools, and pupils from Oakgrove Primary School in Glasgow came out tops.
+We also asked you to test your epilepsy knowledge by taking part in our quiz.
 We asked our politicians to show their support and they did.
 We asked you to get involved in fun ways, and many of you organised fundraising and awareness raising events.
 Thank you to everyone who got involved!

-The theme for last year was ‘Information’.
+During 2011the theme for epilepsy week was ‘Information’.
 Many MSPs came to the JEC epilepsy exhibition stand and photo call while the public enjoyed taking part in our online prize-winning epilepsy awareness quiz.

 MSPs and First Minister Alex Salmond show their support for epilepsy: